grungeee/LoRa_tracker/README.md

 - [/] LoRa Module
     - works on Arduino
     - code kinda works on esp32 but no communction is established
+        - [ ] need to meke it work on esp32
 - [x] GPS Module
     - worked like a charm both on arduino and esp32
 - [x] 16Bit LED-Ring